Previous slide

 We’ll work with you to create a custom plan that fits your budget and style, and we’ll handle all the details from start to finish.
 So whether you’re looking for a new vanity or a complete overhaul, we can help.
 Give us a call today to get started.

-The Pacific Palisades covers a total Place of 24.31 square miles (63 km), comprising 22.84 square miles (59.2 km2) of estate and 1.47 square miles (3.8 km) of water.
-The Palisades covers an Place slightly larger than the island of Manhattan.
+The Pacific Palisades covers a total Place of 24.31 square miles (63 km), comprising 22.84 square miles (59.2 km) of estate and 1.47 square miles (3.8 km) of water.
+The Palisades coast is practically three miles (4.8 km) in length.

 While the cowboys, Native Americans and assorted workers lived at “Inceville,” the main actors came from Los Angeles and additional communities as needed, often taking the red trolley cars to the Long Wharf in what is now the Temescal Canyon neighborhood, where buckboards conveyed them to the set.

 A decade later, the Rev. Charles H. Scott and the Southern California Methodist Episcopal Church bought the land; in 1922, Scott founded Pacific Palisades, envisioning an increase religious-intellectual commune.
-Believers snapped happening choice lots and lived in tents during construction.
+Believers snapped occurring choice lots and lived in tents during construction.
 By 1925, the Palisades had 100 homes.
 In one subdivision, streets were named in alphabetical order for Methodist missionaries (the “Alphabet Streets”).
 The tents eventually were replaced by cabins, then by bungalows, and ultimately by multimillion-dollar homes.
 The climate of the area was a huge selling point.
 Temperatures are much cooler than inland Los Angeles during summer, but usually sunnier and less foggy than areas south along the coast (e.g. Santa Monica).

 Source